Kaveh8/Binary-Tree-Traversal-Java/README.md

 # Binary Tree and Binary Search Tree Traversal Algorithm in Java with Recursion
-In Order, Pre Order, Post Order and Level Order Travesal by Recursive Functions

 **Node Class:** defining a node of tree.